On the Fermat-Weber Point of a Polygonal Chain: Introduction

-Bajaj \cite{Bajaj} showed that even for 5 points, the coordinates of the Fermat-Weber point may not be representable even if we allow radicals, and that it is impossible to construct an optimal solution by means of ruler and compass.
+Bajaj \cite{Bajaj} showed that even for 5 points, the coordinates of the Fermat-Weber point may not be representable even if we allow radicals, and that it is impossible to construct an optimal solution by means of a ruler and a compass.
 There are only a few patterns where the location Fermat-Weber point can be determined exactly.
 A point set $S$ is said to form an equiangular configuration if there exists a point $c \notin S$ and an ordering of the points in $S$ such that each two adjacent points form an angle of $2\pi/n$ with respect to $c$.
-Anderegg et al. \cite{sigmaangular} presented an algorithm to locate the Fermat-Weber point of $n$ points in equiangular configuration which runs in linear time.
+The Fermat-Weber point of an equiangular configuration is the point $c$.
+Anderegg et al. \cite{sigmaangular} presented a linear time algorithm to identify whether a given set of points is in equiangular configuration.

 However, it is difficult to exactly determine the Fermat-Weber point of a set of fixed points unless it has a highly symmetric arrangement.
 As a matter of fact, it is hard to find the Fermat-Weber point even if all fixed points lie on a circle \cite{webercircle}.